 Jim Grover is a photographer based in Clapham, South London.

-Jim's images have appeared in various publications and online including The Times; The Sunday Times; the BBC; Sunday Times Travel; The Guardian; The Guardian Magazine; The Daily Telegraph; The British Journal of Photography; Black + White Photography; Leica Forum; and many others.
+Jim's images have appeared in various publications and online including The Times; The Sunday Times; The Observer; the BBC; Sunday Times Travel; The Guardian; The Guardian Magazine; The Daily Telegraph; The British Journal of Photography; Black + White Photography; Leica Forum; and many others.

 His images have been recognized in various competitions including The Sony World Photography Awards, and the Landscape Photographer of the Year Awards.
 In 2015 he won the ‘Faith Through a Lens’ competition; the judging panel was chaired by the internationally renowned photographer Sir Don McCullin CBE.